Flareboltex/cse15l-lab-reports/Lab3.md

         Fetuses of diabetic mothers with uncontrolled blood abortuses (15-21 weeks old), dissected free from blood
 ```
 `--color` allows you to get the outputs of a file with the parametrized pattern colored.
-Unfortunately I cannot get that to show here, but this is another way to help highlight the pattern in the output, improving readability.
+Unfortunately I cannot get that to show here, but this is another way to help highlight the pattern in the output, improving readability.<br>

+<b>ChatGPT Conversation Reference